uvarc/rc-learning/content/notes/hpc-from-terminal/section3.md

 ### Graphical Options

 Graphical editors must be used from within a graphical environment.
 On Linux the standard graphical windowing system is called **X11**.
 Newer Linux versions provide some form of "desktop" environment similar to Windows or MacOS on top of X11.
-On Rivanna we provide the [MATE](https://mate-desktop.org/) Desktop Environment.
+On our system we provide the [MATE](https://mate-desktop.org/) Desktop Environment.
 It can be accessed from [FastX](https://www.rc.virginia.edu/userinfo/rivanna/logintools/fastx/) on a loginnode.
 It can also be started on a compute node from the [Open OnDemand](https://www.rc.virginia.edu/userinfo/rivanna/ood/overview/) Desktop Interactive Application.

 #### 1. gedit/pluma

 Modern Linux systems provide at least one graphical text editor.
 One option is `gedit`.
-On the MATE Desktop used on Rivanna, the equivalent is `pluma`, but the `gedit` command starts pluma.
+On the MATE Desktop, the equivalent is `pluma`, but the `gedit` command starts pluma.

 Gedit/pluma is very similar to Notepad on Windows.